-Assembly themes are taken from the traditions of the Catholic faith and we often reflect the festivals and events of the Christian calendar.
-Key Stage assemblies may focus on the theme from "The Wednesday Word" resource.
+Assembly themes are taken from the traditions of the Catholic faith and we often reflect the festivals and events of the Christian calendar, or make use of the readings used at Mass on a Sunday.

 Harvest, Christmas and Easter Celebrations are central whole school celebrations for our school family.